 Limitations on the Deductibility of Compensation.
-Under section 162(m) of the Code, unless certain exceptions apply, no tax deduction is allowed for annual compensation in excess of \$1 million paid to our principal executive officer and three most highly compensated executive officers other than our principal financial officer unless it qualifies as "performance-based compensation" that has been disclosed to and approved by stockholders before the payment of such compensation.
-Performance-based compensation qualifying under section 162(m), among other requirements, must be payable only upon attainment of pre-established, objective performance goals that were established by a Board committee that consists only of "outside directors."
-In 2010, the Compensation Committee did not award any equity-based or other compensation that would meet the requirements of section 162(m).
+Under section 162(m) of the Code, unless certain exceptions apply, no tax deduction is allowed for annual compensation in excess of \$1 million paid to our principal executive officer and three most highly compensated executive officers other than our principal financial officer unless it qualifies as "performance-based compensation" that is based upon performance criteria that has been disclosed to and approved by stockholders before the payment of such compensation.
+Performance-based compensation qualifying under section 162(m), among other requirements, must be payable only upon attainment of pre-established, objective performance goals that were established by a Board committee that consists only of "outside directors".
+In 2011, the Compensation Committee did not award any equity-based or other compensation that would meet the performance-based compensation requirements of section 162(m).
 MIP payments do not meet the requirements for exempt performance-based compensation under section 162(m).
 In the future, the Compensation Committee will use its discretion to determine whether to make awards that satisfy the "qualified performance-based compensation" requirements of section 162(m) in order to maximize tax deductibility of executive compensation, while balancing the interests of our stockholders and the most appropriate methods and approaches for the design and delivery of compensation to our named executive officers.

 Section 409A of the Code imposes additional income taxes on executive officers for certain types of deferred compensation that do not comply with section 409A.
 In 2008, we revised several of our compensation plans and agreements with technical changes designed to cause nonqualified deferred compensation payable under such plans and agreements to comply with, or be exempt from, section 409A.
 We provide certain executives, including our named executive officers, with the opportunity to contribute all or a portion of their salaries, cash incentives or discretionary cash bonuses to a deferred compensation plan.
-We do not provide deferred compensation to the named executive officers in excess of their individual contributions and therefore, section 409A does not affect the structure of our compensation program for the officers.
-However, as described in this section under the heading "Effect of Equity-Based Compensation Review on Compensation of Named Executive Officers," in 2009 we paid certain federal, state and employment taxes (which included taxes and penalties under section 409A) assessed upon one of our named executive officers (Mr. Barlett) that resulted from stock options issued with stated exercise prices that were determined to be lower than the fair market value of our common stock on the appropriate measurement dates.
+We do not provide deferred compensation to the named executive officers in excess of their individual contributions.